AngleProtocol/merkl-docs/mechanisms/features/README.md

 ❌ What you cannot do :

-- Reward token
+- Change the reward token
-- Change the end date of the campaign for a date in the past
+- Change the end date of the campaign to a date in the past
-- For variable APRs campaign you cannot change the total amount distributed.
+- For variable APR campaigns, you cannot change the total amount distributed.

 ## ◀️ Retroactive Campaigns

-You can create campaigns in the past, to reward OG users.
+You can create campaigns in the past to reward OG users.
 It can start and end in the past or it can end in the future.

 ## 🏛️ Onchain Governance System Integrations